Keizaal/Keizaal/INSTALLATIONGUIDE.md

 ## Mod Configuration

-All of the Mod Configuration Menus menus and .inis in Keizaal have been pre-configured to my recommended settings.
+All of the Mod Configuration Menus and .inis in Keizaal have been pre-configured to my recommended settings.
 The only thing you need to do when you start a new game is play.

 ## Hotkeys